Eco Schools

 Waste

-In the foyer, we have a Terracycle recycling collection.
+In the hall, we have a Terracycle recycling collection.
 We collect crisp packets and send them off to Terracycle who recycle them.

 Please keep bringing in your empty crisp packets to recycle.
-So far, we have recycled 1770 crisp packets!
+Since we started, we have recycled a staggering 58.54 kg of crisp packets!

 Global Citizenship